alpesh-rama/practical-introduction-to-machine-learning/README.md

     - [ ] understand enough ML concepts to practically use it
     - [ ] practically get started with ML

-- [ ] Inprove accessibility to the topic:
+- [ ] Improve accessibility to the topic:
     - [ ] Form a comprehensive basis for an open-source e-book

 ## 🤝 Contribution